Student Award in Equity, Diversity and Inclusion

 • three letters of reference or endorsement of the candidate.

-The deadline for submission of nominations: January 31, 2025.
+The deadline for submission of nominations: February 9, 2026 (revised).

 The Selection Committee shall be the elected members of the Executive Committee (or its delegates), excluding those from the region from which the award recipients will be selected.

-Nominations for the 2025 competition (Quebec) must be sent via electronic mail to:
+Nominations for the 2026 competition (Atlantic Provinces) must be sent via electronic mail to:

 SWAAC President